Are you hoping for a sunny weekend?! 🌻🌞

-Forecasters have predicted the Friday and Saturday will stay sunny and dry, although we may see scattered showers on Sunday afternoon.
+Forecasters predict that Friday and Saturday will stay sunny and dry, although we may see scattered showers on Sunday afternoon.

 Read Next: